paulam92/paulam92/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...my Portfolio Website
 - 🌱 I’m currently learning ...
-Html,CSS,SASS,Bootstrap,JAvascript,MERN
+Html,CSS,SASS,Bootstrap,Javascript,MERN
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...anything